maxbyz/framework-1/docs/terms/credential-catalogue.md

 TNO to provide further content
 :::

-### Short Description
+## Definition

-A *Credential Catalogue* is a functional component that has the capability to register and advertise the information about Credential Types that their respective %%Governing Parties|governor%% have decided to disclose so as to enable other Parties to decide whether or not it is beneficial for them to use Credentials of such types.
+A *Credential Catalogue* is a functional component that has the capability to register and advertise the information about Credential Types that their respective [Governing Parties](governor) have decided to disclose so as to enable other Parties to decide whether or not it is beneficial for them to use Credentials of such types.
+## Tags
+#ctwg #essiflab #essiflab-framework